Last Updated: May 2, 2022

 Gingerbread House Contest

 If guests of the party like to be creative and crafty, a gingerbread house contest is necessary.
 Make sure you provide the supplies for a gingerbread house.
 Buy gingerbread house kits, icing, graham crackers, peppermint sticks, and gumdrops.
 Use paper plates, plastic knives, and lots of napkins for easy cleanup.
 You can even get both cheap and festive aprons for people to wear in order to get more in the spirit of the holidays.
-Here are some additional gingerbread house decoration ideas.
+Here are some additional gingerbread house decorating ideas.

 For a less-conventional party game, have a cocktail making contest.
 Everyone should be in charge of their own supplies when making their favorite cocktail.
 They should bring the recipe to exchange with others at the party.
 Have guests try the different cocktails and vote on which one is best.
 The one that wins the vote could receive a festive personalized wine glass or beer stein.
 Remember to have two categories that people can enter for the contest: alcoholic and non-alcoholic.